• Home

 Showmanship scorecards are found here: https://extension.usu.edu/utah4h/files/Utah4H-RabbitShowmanshipScorecard.pdf

-For the Utah State Fair, the Skillathon contest will forgo the Demonstration portion and will instead include a showmanship demonstration.
-Youth may choose to participate in Showmanship only, but all Skillathon participants will complete a showmanship presentation.
+For the Utah State Fair, the Skill-a-thon contest will include EITHER an educational demonstration or a showmanship presentation.
+Youth may choose to participate in Showmanship only, but all Skill-a-thon participants are encouraged to complete a showmanship presentation.

 Educational Displays/Presentations